Alexis-Bll/network-lab-portfolio/enterprise-network-lab/README.md

 ## Overview

-This lab simulates a small enterprise network using technologies covered in the Cisco CCNA.
+This lab simulates a small enterprise network based on technologies covered in the Cisco CCNA.

 The design represents a realistic business environment with a headquarters (HQ), two branch offices, and an ISP.
-The network is built to demonstrate scalability, redundancy, and secure communication between sites.
+It demonstrates scalability, redundancy, and secure communication between sites using industry-relevant networking practices.

 ---